hkhalid15/Sup_LinearRegression/README.md

 **Objective:**
---To perform Linear Regression using Python using a single and multi-variable --Discuss the strengths and weaknesses of the models
+--To perform Linear Regression using Python using a single and multi-variable --Discuss the strengths and weaknesses of the model